The Editor's Manual

 Use the correct form of the verb with singular and plural subjects.
 To ensure subject-verb agreement, identify the subject and check whether it is singular or plural.
 Some subjects may appear plural but be singular.

 “Any” can be singular or plural, depending on whether you mean “at least one” or “one or more.”
 It is generally used with uncountable and plural countable nouns in questions and negative statements, though it may be used with a singular countable noun for emphasis.

-Use the “either-or” and “neither-nor” to affirm or negate the one or the other of two alternatives.
+Use “either-or” to affirm the one or the other of two alternatives and “neither-nor” to negate them both simultaneously.
 Make sure that the elements joined using “or” and “nor” are grammatically balanced and parallel in structure.

 “Neither,” which means “not either,” negates each of two possibilities individually.
-Treat it as singular (“neither is”).
-In informal usage, it sometimes negates both things together and then takes a plural verb (“neither are”).
+In formal writing, treat it as singular (“neither is”).
+In informal usage, it may take either a singular or a plural verb (“neither is/are”).